-Ana Jakimska is a film director and writer based in Skopje, Macedonia.
-Her professional debut is the short film titled The Children Will Come, which won the Best Live-Action Short Nomination at the Shanghai International Film Festival in 2017, and was screened and awarded worldwide.
-Her filmography includes two more live-action short, It's Cold Outside (2014) and Neon Hearts (2019), as well as one short documentary, Call me Barbara (2013).
-Currently, she is developing her first feature film Midnight Train.
+Ana Jakimska is a film director and writer based in Skopje.
+Her debut is the short film titled The Children Will Come, which won the Best Live-Action Short Nomination at the Shanghai International Film Festival in 2017, and was screened and awarded worldwide.
+In 2019 she co-wrote and directed the live-action short Neon Hearts.
+She is developing her first feature film, titled Midnight Train.

 Jakimska is a Master of Arts Candidate in Film Directing at the Faculty of Dramatic Arts in Skopje, where she is conducting research on the use of color in film.
 She holds a BA degree in Comparative Literature, and a BA degree in Film and TV Directing.